vibpant/learning-python/README.md

 Iterate(verb): means that we can go one by one check each item in the collection.

-Usind Dictionaries with For loops
+Using Dictionaries with For loops:
 ```python

 user = {